linushak/devstarCode/README.md

 #### Objective ####

 By developing space fighters (microservices) in either Java, Node.js or PHP, you will complete missions in order to defeat the Alien War Ship.
-The missions will be explained in the instructions, but you can't complete some of the missions without valuable information from the spy.
+The missions will be explained in the instructions below, but you can't complete some of the missions without valuable information from the spy.

-#### Squads ####

-You work together in squads with the common goal to defeat the Alien War Ship.
-A squad can consist of any number of members and skill level.
-When someone in the squad completes a mission on behalf of the squad, the mission will be deemed completed for the entire squad.
-This means that if another squad member completes the same mission, it will not give extra points.

 ## Scoring ##

-The points are obtained as your squad completes the missions.
-The sooner your team completes a mission, the more points you will get.
-But don't worry, also the last squad to complete a mission will give valuable damage to the Alien War Ship.
+Your squad will get points as you complete missions.
+When you have completed all the missions - you will be placed on the Hall Of Fame list and can title yourself a Dev Star!
+The quicker you complete the missions, the higher you will place yourself on the Hall of Fame list.

-## Squad ##
+## Let's go! ##

-You should now have been assigned a squad and should have the following.
-If you have not been assigned please speak to Martin.

- - Squad Name
- - Username
- - Password
- - Identity Domain
- - Rest API Address
- - Address to log into the cloud portal

  It is now time to select your weapon of choice.

 + Weapon selection strategy is completely up to your preference.
-Every squad members can have the same weapon, different weapons or chose to have no weapon at all.
 + Each git repository includes the basic code that is needed in order to run and deploy your microservice to the battle action!

 | [![Node](images/nodejs.png)](https://github.com/thebeebs/xwingnodeclient) | [![Java](images/javase.png)](https://github.com/thebeebs/xwingjavaclient) | [![PHP](images/php.png)](https://github.com/thebeebs/xwingphpclient) |